Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 These are minimum periods, during which we have a legal obligation to retain your records.

 We reserve the right to retain data for longer where we believe it’s in our legitimate interests to do so.
-In any case, we’ll not keep your personal data for longer than 7 years after our relationship with you has ended.
 You have the right to request deletion of your personal data.
 We’ll comply with this request, subject to the restrictions of our regulatory obligations and legitimate interests as noted above.

 Who has access to your information?